-Reports suggest that the quarter litre cruiser will be shown at the 2020 Auto Expo.
+Reports suggest that the Suzuki Intruder 250 can be showcased at the 2020 Auto Expo.
+We are not sure of its launch period, but Suzuki has confirmed that it will be next year.
 Based on its launch period, we expect the changes to be more than a bigger engine onboard.

 The new 249cc oil-cooled engine produces 26.5 BHP and 22 Nm of peak torque, while mated to a 6-speed gearbox.
 The power figures might be same, but the engine on the Intruder 250 might receive some tuning.